awsdocs/amazon-sns-developer-guide/doc_source/welcome-features.md

   Message attributes let you provide any arbitrary metadata about the message\.
 [Amazon SNS message attributes](sns-message-attributes.md)\.
 + **Message filtering**

   By default, each subscriber receives every message published to the topic\.
 To receive a subset of the messages, a subscriber must assign a filter policy to the topic subscription\.
-When the incoming message attributes match the filter policy attributes, the message is delivered to the subscribed endpoint\.
+A subscriber can also define the filter policy scope to enable payload\-based or attribute\-based filtering\.
+Default value for filter policy scope is `MessageAttributes`\.
+In that case, when the incoming message attributes match the filter policy attributes, the message is delivered to the subscribed endpoint\.
 Otherwise, the message is filtered out\.
+When the filter policy scope is `MessageBody`, filter policy attributes are matched against the payload\.
 For more information, see [Amazon SNS message filtering](sns-message-filtering.md)\.
 + **Message security**

   Server\-side encryption protects the contents of messages that are stored in Amazon SNS topics, using encryption keys provided by AWS KMS\.
 For more information, see [Encryption at rest](sns-server-side-encryption.md)\.